debitoor/teamcity-merge/README.md

 Script for TeamCity - Lets TeamCity handle merging to master and closing github pull request

 # What is this for?
-The script `merge.sh` is for use in a TC commandline build step.
+The script `debitoor.sh` is for use in a TC commandline build step.
 Se below for technical details.

 It is used for letting TC handle merging your pull requests to master and closing the pull request.
 The merge will only be done if your tests are green.